 See the Chapter and STC Logo Graphics page for a variety of graphics you can use for adding links back to the Washington, DC – Baltimore (WDCB) Chapter pages in your site.

 Operating Expenses Fundraising

-Shop at our Washington, DC – Baltimore (WDCB) Chapter Amazon Associates Store and support the chapter's operating expenses!
-Books and other items purchased through links on this site or by clicking on the Amazon.com logo provide us with up to 8.5% of each sale.
+Shop at Amazon.com and support the chapter's operating expenses through are association with the Amazon Associates Program!
+Books and other items purchased through links on this site or on our archive lists of Reference Books, provide us with up to 8.5% of each sale.